-This whole, bone-in ham is smoked and cured by Ronnie and Beth Drennan in the town of Cadiz (pronounced “Katy's”), down in the southwestern corner of the Bluegrass state.
-Rubbed with salt and a little secret spice, hung to cure at a steady temperature for about nine months.
-It's not quick cured at higher temperatures nor relegated to a cool room to keep its weight, two typical cost saving measures The resulting ham is sweet and tender with an honest pork flavor.
+This whole, bone-in ham is smoked and cured by Ronny and Beth Drennan in the town of Cadiz (pronounced “Katy's”), down in the southwestern corner of the Bluegrass state.
+The ham is rubbed with salt and a little secret spice, then hung to cure at a steady temperature for about nine months.
+It's not quick cured at higher temperatures nor relegated to a cool room to keep its weight, two typical cost saving measures.
+The resulting ham is sweet and tender with an honest pork flavor.

 You can take this ham home, boil it and serve it cooked like many do in the South.
 But I recommend eating it as is, sliced thinly like you would for Italian prosciutto or Spanish cured Jamón.
 After all, it’s cured essentially the same way.
 Folks in Kentucky have always snacked on uncooked cured ham.
 Beth told me, “When I was a child, my dad would keep it hanging in our garage.
 He would cut a few slices and put it back in the cloth and paper bag and hang it back in the garage until he was ready to slice off more.”